Review Cableguys PanShaper

 I’ve tried PanShaper in a few different situations.
 Overall it is a very solid and useful tool.
 It is very versatile and reliable and offers a tone of possibilities.
 In some cases, it’s actually a lot more than I think I would need, but it’s extra capabilities for very detailed dynamic manipulation certainly come in handy most of the time.

 What stood out to me especially is that the panning modes allow you to make up for the felt loss of volume, that is often created by channel strip panning plug-ins.
 While unusual I find this very cool, since it saves me the extra step of boosting the signal later, and also allows me to get very creative with extreme boosts under very fast oscillation times in specific frequencies.

 Considering the price point of just below $40 I would recommend this to anyone who uses panning in their productions and isn’t on a $0 budget.
 Like most of the time, there are certainly other ways of achieving the same result.
-But in this case, PanShaper makes it easy, efficient and fast.
-And that’s why I would recommend.
+But in this case, PanShaper makes it easy, efficient, and fast.
+And that’s why I would recommend it.
 And obviously, for those who are not using panning: “start using it”.
 It is important!

 PanShaper stereo width plugin is available for both Windows and MAC users, in VST or AU plugin format (32-bit & 64-bit).

 If you want to see the plug-in in action before you go and grab it, just head over to the PluginBoutique website.
 They were nice enough to include a nifty short video explaining and showing off PanShaper.